This feature is a reprint from Unwinnable Monthly #102. If you like what you see, subscribe for $5 a month and help support our work.

 This European influence is both a curse and a crutch to many in North Africa.
 Egypt itself was transformed from an African empire into a proxy state of the Greeks, followed by the Romans.
 Despite 4,000 previous years of kings, queens, heretic emperors and harem intrigue, Egypt’s subjugation by Greece and later Rome seems to have eclipsed all other potential narratives in western storytelling regarding the Two Lands of the Nile.
 Ubisoft’s decision to retell the Cleopatra story in Origins is likely influenced by this Eurocentric urge to hear only those stories that center westernized history and perspectives.
 This focus on Cleopatra and the Ptolemies’ political struggles, which focused primarily on Northern Egyptian society, means missing out on the political struggles happening in the southern reaches of Egypt’s vast empire.
 It means only seeing a few voiced roles that are identifiably Nubian, or Sub-Saharan.
 It means that despite making strides to present diversity in the general makeup of the Egyptian population, Origins fails to take the necessary steps to un-center Europe in its game about Egypt.
 In failing to do so, the game reinforces the unfortunate misconception of Egypt as an island, separate from the unappealing blackness of the rest of Africa.

 Our current understanding of race may be tied to modern political realities, but anti-black prejudice against Nubians, and Sub-Saharan Africans seems to have always been present in Egyptian society.
 Whether it was the exploitation of Nubians for their mineral resources or using their bodies as cannon fodder in wars to extend its empire, Egypt has never treated the people it shares so much of its culture and religion with as equals.
 Other North African countries also tend to view themselves as more advanced and more civilized than the Sub-Saharan Africans that they’ve either ignored or enslaved.
-A friend of mine once related her disappointment at how little the phenomenon of museums keeping their Egyptian wings separated from those containing African art is interrogated in a piece on Egypt’s tepid reception to Disney’s Black Panther.
-Citing this disconnect, Mona Eltahawy describes Egyptians referring to visiting neighboring countries as “going to Africa.”
+A friend of mine once related her disappointment at how little the phenomenon of museums keeping their Egyptian wings separated from those containing African art is interrogated.
+Citing this disconnect in a piece on Egypt’s tepid reception to Disney’s Black Panther, Mona Eltahawy describes Egyptians referring to visiting neighboring countries as “going to Africa.”

 By acknowledging the presence of Nubians and other non-European cultures in its version of Egypt, Origins challenges the sense of superiority and isolation that Egypt has always been wrapped up in.
 This isn’t some weird, exotic place (founded by aliens according to racist nerds).
 It’s an African nation, populated by a people with diverse and varied backgrounds.
 Playing the game gives me space to think about the strange contradictory layers of my own identity.
 I don’t see myself in the more famous ancient figures present in the game as much as in those that are mainly absent; those that modern depictions of Egypt rarely consider, but who are Egyptian all the same.